priyeshpatel/moodmap/README.md

 # MoodMap

-## An online application which correlates sentiment data from Twitter with data from the government.
+## Plotting sentiment analysed tweets to show the mood of the country

 [visit the site](http://themoodmap.co.uk/)